nickfox-taterli/imx-yocto-bsp/sources/poky/documentation/sdk-manual/appendix-customizing.rst

--  If your SDK configuration inherits additional classes using the :term:`INHERIT` variable and you do not need or want those classes enabled in the SDK, you can blacklist them by adding them to the :term:`SDK_INHERIT_BLACKLIST` variable as described in the fourth bullet of the previous section.
+-  If your SDK configuration inherits additional classes using the :term:`INHERIT` variable and you do not need or want those classes enabled in the SDK, you can disable them by adding them to the :term:`ESDK_CLASS_INHERIT_DISABLE` variable as described in the previous section.

    .. note::

       The default value of
-      SDK_INHERIT_BLACKLIST
+      ESDK_CLASS_INHERIT_DISABLE
       is set using the "?=" operator.
 Consequently, you will need to either define the entire list by using the "=" operator, or you will need to append a value using either ":append" or the "+="